PX4/PX4-Devguide/en/contribute/dev_call.md

 * Agenda is published before the call on [PX4 Discuss - weekly-dev-call](http://discuss.px4.io/c/weekly-dev-call)
 * To nominate Issues and PRs for the call you can use the [devcall](https://github.com/PX4/Firmware/labels/devcall) label to flag them for discussion.

+{% endif %} <!-- END: dev call details: displayed only in master -->